 Drawing aids.
-If an injury or other condition means that you have difficulty using a tee-square or other drawing tools normally used in technological subjects, you may be allowed to use drawing aids such as parallel-motion boards and smaller drawing sheets in the subjects Technical Graphics, DCG, Construction Studies, Material Technology (Wood) or Technology.
+If an injury or other condition means that you have difficulty using a tee-square or other drawing tools normally used in technological subjects, you may be allowed to use drawing aids such as parallel-motion boards and smaller drawing sheets in the Junior Cycle subjects Graphics and Wood Technology and in the Leaving Certificate subjects DCG, Construction Studies and Technology.